awinterstein/website/content/projects/module-of-patient-monitor.md

 We did the development in a team of mechanic, electronic and firmware developers and **provided the module ready for integration to the client**.
 This included automated and manual testing on the unit test and integration test layer of the *V-model*.

 The development was done according to the *IEC 62304* standard and the *AUTOSAR C++14* guidelines.

-## Responsibilities

-I was responsible for the device firmware within the interdisciplinary team.
-My role included the clarification of the **software requirements**, the definition and documentation of the **software architecture** and the **tracing of requirements** to architecture, implementation and tests according to the development standard.
-As part of the architecture part of the role, I also made sure that the **interfaces between software and electronics** were defined well and according to the requirements.
-In addition, I did part of the actual module **firmware development** together with the other developers.